simonroope/blockchain-developer-bootcamp-final-project/README.md

 * Create bonds: mint NFT.
 * Issue bond: transfer NFT from issuer to investor in exchange for issue price amount.
 * Make coupon payments: pay borrower interest on specified dates.
+* Bond defaults: the bond issuer fails to make coupon payments within the specified period.
 * Bond matures: principal amount is paid back in full by issuer to bond holder.
-* Bond defaults: the bond issuer fails to make coupon payments within the specified period.

 ### Factors for consideration
 * Bond rating: Ratings agencies assign bond ratings to bonds and bond issuers, based on their creditworthiness.
-Over its duration, the credit rating of a bond may change and this change needs to be recorded on-chain.
-This information is key for the inclusion of a bond in collateralised debt.
+Over its duration, the credit rating of a bond may change and this historical change needs to be recorded on-chain.
+This information is key for a bond's inclusion in collateralised debt obligations.
 * Bond currency: can trades and interest payments be made in multiple cryptocurrencies, inc stablecoins?